ying-jeanne/grafana-python-client-example/README.md

 # grafana-python-client-example

+A client library for the Grafana HTTP API, generated in Python.

 This is just a personal project, not official repository for python client 🦥 🦥

 To generate the python client from the latest swagger json of open source grafana project run